alexandreLamarre/Quantum-Chess/README.md

 #### Rules pertaining to winning

-**There is no checkmate in Quantum Chess**, since there are too many probabilistic ways to end up in check and checkmate.
+**There is no checkmate in Quantum Chess**, since there are too many probabilistic ways to end up in check or checkmate.
+A player could also put himself non-deterministically into check before the end of his turn.

-- **Rule 5.1** Instead winning and losing is determined after pieces have moved, circuits evaluated, measured, etc..., but before the next player's turn.
-If one of the player's
+- **Rule 5.1** Instead, winning and losing is determined after pieces have moved, circuits evaluated, measured, etc..., but before the next player's turn.
+If **one** (of two possible) of the player's
-**determined state King** (A Q-piece that has current state King: 1.0) is in check when his or turn is about to end they lose the game.
+**determined state King** (A Q-piece that has current state King: 1.0) is in check when his or turn is about to end, they lose the game.

 - **Rule 5.2** Alternatively, the game can also end when a player has only one remaining determined state king that is flipped back to a mixed state.
 The player whose remaining determined state king was flipped to a mixed state loses, while the other wins.